Ayako Sato: Independent circuit (2005–present)

 During her freelancing work, Sato made appearances for various promotions from the Japanese independent scene.
 She has had a five-year tenure with NEO Japan Ladies Pro-Wrestling between 2005 and 2010.
 Her most notable competition took place at NEO Flare Up 2006 on September 17, where she teamed up with Kyoko Inoue and unsuccessfully challenged Amazing Kong and Kyoko Kimura for the NEO Tag Team Championship.
 She competed in one of Ice Ribbon's earliest events, the Ice Ribbon The Fifth Ice Ribbon Part 3 on September 9, 2006, where she teamed up with Misae Genki to defeat Aoi Kizuki and Ray.
 Sato competed at Devil Masami's Retirement Show, an independent event which took place on December 30, 2008, where she teamed up with Hanako Kobayashi to defeat Ray and Misaki Ohata.

 Sato took a six-year hiatus from professional wrestling between 2011 and 2017.
 Sato competed in the 2020 edition of Pro Wrestling Wave's Dual Shock Wave tournament which took place under a format of tag team matches.
 She first teamed up with Sareee to defeat Sakura Hirota and Yuki Miyazaki on the first night from November 1, then on the final night from November 21, she competed in a scramble match won by Ayame Sasamura and also involving Haruka Umesaki, Miyuki Takase and Saki.
 At GLEAT G PROWRESTLING Ver.
-9, an event promoted by Gleat on November 6, 2021, she unsucccessfully competed in a three-way match won by Madeline and also involving Michiko Miyagi.
+9, an event promoted by Gleat on November 6, 2021, she unsuccessfully competed in a three-way match won by Madeline and also involving Michiko Miyagi.
 At Pure-J Climax 2021 on December 26, Sato teamed up with Megumi Yabushita and unsuccessfully challenged Hanako Nakamori and Arisa Nakajima for the Daily Sports Women's Tag Team Championship.
 At Zero1 Fukuoka Pro Wrestling Festival, an event promoted by Pro Wrestling Zero1 on October 9, 2022, she teamed up with Chihiro Hashimoto and Deborah K in a losing effort against Chie Ozora, Haruka Umesaki and Miyuki Takase.